dami-nation/job-app-tracker/README.md

 ## What It Does

 - Authenticates with Gmail securely using OAuth2
-- Searches for emails with "application" in the subject after June 1, 2025
+- Searches for emails with "application" in the subject after June 1, 2025 (edit the parse_and_log.py file to fit your search)
 - Extracts:
   - Subject line
   - Sender email